 He joined the Board of Wesfarmers Limited in 2002 and was a Director of a number of Wesfarmers group subsidiaries.
 He retired from the group in November 2017.

-He is currently Chair of the Australian Football League, Chair of JDRF Australia, a Director and chairman-elect of Woodside, and a Director of Qantas Airways.
+He is currently Chair of the Australian Football League, Chair of JDRF Australia, a Director and Chairman of Woodside and Qantas Airways.
 He was appointed Chairman of the Australian B20 in February 2013.

 Richard was made an Officer of the Order of Australia in 2013 for distinguished service to business through executive roles and through the promotion of corporate sponsorship of the arts and Indigenous programs, and to the community.